tanuj312001/BikeSharing-Analytics/README.md

 Feel free to check the python notebook for detailed analysis .
 Here , I talk about 2 major things

 - 3 metrics to be tracked
--  Source and Sink problem ( issue where common to bike sharing program where imbalance in the frequency with which bikes are picked up versus dropped )
+-  Source and Sink problem ( issue  common to bike sharing program where imbalance in the frequency with which bikes are picked up versus dropped )

 ![bicle](https://github.com/tanuj312001/BikeSharing-Analytics/assets/60888384/a2bedf55-ba28-49b6-91da-6433a4741566)